baturinsky/worldgen/README.md

 I tried to make a terrain generator that is simpler and easier to understand, yet sufficiently good.

-I don't use Voronoi or any other polygonal partition - it's a simple 2d grid.
+I don't use Voronoi or any other polygonal partition - it's a simple 2d grid, rectangular and/or hexagonal (depending on stage).
 That lets me use canvas drawing for accelerating certain taxing simulation step.

+I was using Earth maps for the reference of what I want to get.
+I will show them alongside with my program's outputs for comparison.

 So, it works as follows.